MicrosoftDocs/quantum-docs-pr/articles/relnotes/index.md

 1. Follow [these instructions](xref:microsoft.quantum.install#updating-iq) to update IQ#.
 2. To update Python, first update IQ# (step 1) and then follow [these instructions](xref:microsoft.quantum.install.python).
-3. Follow these instructions to update your .csproj file:
+3. Follow these instructions to update your .csproj files:

 If you have existing Q# projects from version 0.6 of the Quantum Development Kit, the following are the steps to migrate those projects to the newest version.